 A trigger is an event that starts a Zap.
 Once you turn on a Zap, Zapier will monitor for that trigger event.

-You want to set up a Zap to send a direct message in Slack to yourself every time you receive a new email in Gmail.
+You can set up a Zap to send a direct message in Slack to yourself every time you receive a new email in Gmail.
 In this Zap, the trigger is the new email in Gmail.

 There are two types of triggers: